M-earnest/docker_workshop/_sources/advanced/creating.md

 ### Virtualizing a workflow

-Of course most workflows will necessary be more complex, let's look at another example.
+Of course most workflows will necessarily be more complex, so let's look at another example.

 - live demonstration

 -- add !!Dockerfile!!

 ### Neurodocker